-KCDC's Summer Intensive has been offered to dancers since 2008.
-A year later, we launched our 5-month and 10-month international dance study program known as Dance Journey which is opened to dancers ages 18 years and up from all over the world and begins each year in September and February.
-To learn more about this wonderful opportunity, visit www.kcdc.co.il/en/dancejourney
+KCDC's Summer Intensive has been offered to dancers since 2008 and has hosted nearly 4,000 participants.
+A year later, we launched our 5-month and 10-month international dance study program known as Dance Journey which is opened to dancers ages 18 years and up from all over the world, offering them an opportunity to spend a semester or full academic year living and studying with us.
+The Dance Journey program begins in September and February of every year.
+To learn more about this special opportunity, visit www.kcdc.co.il/en/dancejourney

 Yes.
 The program is geared and caters to both international and Israeli dance students.
 Both English and Hebrew will be spoken by the staff in order to ensure that you get the most out of this experience though we make sure that English is the dominant language of all classes so that all participants feel at home.

 Since our Summer Intensive takes place at our company's home base at the International Dance Village in Kibbutz Ga'aton, Israel, being exposed to a bit of a new language (in our case Hebrew), will only enhance your cultural immersion and international experience.

 If I'm flying to Israel.
 When can I or should I arrive to the International Dance Village in Kibbutz Ga'aton?
 Are there accommodation options before the program begins?